Try our new research platform with insights from 80,000+ expert users

 How are customer service and support?

-Technical support is very good so I rate support a ten out of ten.
+Customer service and support are of very high quality.
+They provide 24/7 onsite support, and I would rate their support a ten out of ten.

 How would you rate customer service and support?